AryanDhillu/loan_app/README.md

 ## Introduction

 A Django-based finance backend where users can register, apply for loans, manage bills, make payments, and view account statements.
-Created for the SDE-Intern assessment.

 ## Features